 For Submissions of Roundtables/Forums: We welcome proposals that feature multiple authors exploring a specific theme or event that relates to Black intellectual history.
 For all proposed roundtables or forums, the organizer(s) are expected to send the initial invitations and confirm all participants’ interest before contacting Black Perspectives.
 Forums run for a maximum of five days (starting on Monday and concluding on Friday), and should include no more than ten pieces within the entire series.
 Ideally, they include one introductory piece that runs on Monday and a conclusive essay that runs on Friday.
 The Black Perspectives editorial team can provide more information on this process after the proposed roundtable or forum is approved.
 Because of the high volume of pieces we receive on a daily basis, we ask organizers to submit their proposals at least 6 months before they hope to publish the forum.

 Writers should carefully review other articles on the site to familiarize themselves with content and style.
-Because of the high volume of pieces we receive, we cannot guarantee a quick response or publication date.
+Because of the high volume of pieces we receive, we cannot guarantee a quick response or immediately confirm a publication date.

-Please carefully review the guidelines below before writing your post:
+Please carefully review the guidelines below before writing your post or proposing your roundtable:

 - All pieces must be exclusive to us.
 We will not consider reprints or pieces that are under review elsewhere.
 As a condition of publication, the author hereby grants and assigns to Black Perspectives any and all rights covered by the Copyright Law of the United States and those of all foreign countries in and to the work, including subsidiary rights and rights in any medium now known or hereafter discovered.